themeblvd/simple-analytics/readme.txt

 == Description ==

-This plugin allows you to quickly include your Google Analtyics tracking.
+This plugin allows you to quickly include your Google Analytics tracking.
 After installing the plugin, just go to *Settings > Analytics* and input your Google Analytics Tracking ID.

 == Installation ==